Charles Kaisin: Work

-Since 2012, Charles Kaisin has been working on a new concept of Surrealist Dinners.
-These combine extravagance, fine cuisine and renowned scenography.

-The first edition took place in his own workshop, in order to thank the Guerrand family.
-Since then, the concept has been constantly expanding.

-Every year, the designer takes his guests into a surreal world.
-Personalities are invited to places that have become more atypical as the editions progress; a metro train, the remains of the Citroën garage, the Brussels Town Hall.

-He decided to organize this event in honour of contemporary art.
-For him, this current represents a vector of communication and a source of inspiration in his daily life.
-According to the designer, this art is a reflection of the reality of today's world.

-The themes and place, kept secret until dinner day, change every year and make us discover a different state of mind.

-Many major brands also use Charles' creativity to organize Surrealist Dinners such as; Ice Watch (October 2016), Rolls Royce (October 2016), Louis Roederer (October 2017), Casino de Monte-Carlo (The game of love, December 2017), Brussels Exclusive Labels (September 2017)...

 Architecture

 Charles Kaisin is known for a variety of creative projects, including interior design projects, installations and product design but also architecture in general.

 Marrakech, known for its souks and lively squares but above all for its architecture, is the city that the designer has chosen to share his creativity.
 The "Almaha Marrakech Riad" is located in the oldest district of Marrakech, the Kasbash, where the royal stables were once located.
 This new Riad with 12 individually styled rooms is a quiet refuge totally designed by the Belgian designer.

+In 2015, he also designed the interior of Kilikio Paris, a Mediterranean boutique where Greek influences come to life through a pixel wall installation depicting a Greek landscape.